stefano-lupo/stefanolupo.com/blogGenerator/source/_posts/Airport-Web-Sockets.md

 ***http://<Router's IP>:3000    --->    Router    --->    Server on Raspberry Pi Listening on port 3000***

-Since I had port forwarded port 3000 to point to my Raspberry Pi, the router then forwards those packets onto my Raspberry Pi allowing my server to be connected to from anywhere.
+Since I had port forwarded port 3000 to point to my Raspberry Pi, the router then forwards those packets onto my Raspberry Pi allowing my server to be connected to from outside of my local network.

-So telling out HTTP server to listen on port 3000
+So telling our HTTP server to listen on port 3000:
 ```
 server.listen(3000, function () {
     console.log('Server is listening on port 3000');
 });
 ```

-Next we can create a WebSocket Server and connect it up to our HTTP server.
-This is what gives us our low latency, long held client-server connection, as opposed to standard HTTP which makes requires a fresh HTTP request everytime we wish to update.
+Next we can create a WebSocket Server and connect it up to our HTTP server by passing the HTTP server to the constructor.
+This `WebSocket` is what gives us our long held client-server connection, as opposed to standard HTTP which requires a fresh HTTP request everytime we wish to update.

 ```
 var WebSocketServer = require('websocket').server;